sahilm1992/sahilm1992.github.io/about.md

 # <center>Short Bio</center>

 I am a Research Scientist at [PocketFM](https://pocketfm.com/) in the Data Science Team.
-Prior to joining PocketFM I worked as a Ph.D. student(Qualcomm PhD Fellow) under the supervision of Dr. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) in the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).
+Prior to joining PocketFM I worked as a Ph.D. scholar(Qualcomm PhD Fellow) under the supervision of Dr. [Sayan Ranu](http://www.cse.iitd.ac.in/~sayan/) in the Department of Computer Science and Engineering at [IIT Delhi](https://cse.iitd.ac.in).

 Research Interests: